Advanced Vocabulary - Sharing is Caring

 More Articles Like This

-It’s not finished, but if you buy it today you will get it for only 9 dollars.
+It’s nearly finished, and if you buy it today you will get it for only 9 dollars.
 That’s like two Starbucks coffees for hundreds of hours of work.
-And you’ll have lifetime access, so you’ll get all the videos and worksheets as they are added.
+And you’ll have lifetime access, so you’ll get more videos and worksheets as they are added.

 Learn 13 common and useful English idioms.